fltk/fltk/README.Unix.txt

 ===========================================

 Code::Blocks is a free and popular C++ IDE in the Linux world.
-It also runs on OS X and MSWindows.
+It also runs on OS X and Windows.
 Configured correctly, it can also cross-compile between these platforms.
 This chapter focuses on creating a new FLTK project for Linux, assuming that FLTK 1.3 was previously built and installed in its default location from the command line.